Seán O'Sullivan (painter)

-Seán O'Sullivan (20 June 1906 - 3 May 1964) was an Irish painter and designer known for his portraits and stamp designs.
+Seán O'Sullivan RHA (20 June 1906 - 3 May 1964) was an Irish painter and designer.
+He was one of the leading Irish artists of his time, known for his portraits and stamp designs.

 Early life and family

 O'Sullivan was educated at Synge Street CBS in Dublin and went on to study drawing at the Dublin Metropolitan School of Art.
 Here, came to the attention of headmaster George Atkinson who arranged a three-month placement for him to study lithography at the Central School of Arts and Crafts in London.